lingtalfi/nullos-admin/doc/documentation-map.md

             - the translation function
         - QuickStart module
             // a gui for creating a basic nullos admin configuration
-            - trigger the QuickStart menu
                 // init.php? + showQuickStartMenu()
+            - the "Configure" page
-            - the "Start" page
+            - the "Crud Generators" page
             - the "Reset" page
-            - the "Customize" page
-            - show/hide the QuickStart section on the left menu
+            - Hide the QuickStart section on the left menu

     - core concepts
         - local vs distant website